Rajath2005/mediq.io/CONTRIBUTING.md

-# Contributing to MediQ 🏥
+# Contributing to AyuDost 🏥

 Welcome!
-MediQ is an Ayurvedic healthcare platform built with React.
+AyuDost is an Ayurvedic healthcare platform built with React.
 We appreciate your help in making healthcare more accessible.

 ## 🚀 Quick Setup